buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 When you consider that Alexander’s book was published in 1977 – **a decade and a half before the birth of the web** – it’s clear that the book was far ahead of its time.
 Indeed, Alexander’s book would lend itself well to **a new, web-based edition that takes advantage of the extensive cross-referencing that he built into the book**.

-{% include figure.html url="/images/ch3/c3-s1-5-slate-do-you-see-a-pattern" alt="Slate: The Enduring Influence of Architect Christopher Alexander" description="Slate notes Alexander’s goal: “Nothing less than to catalog the entire built environment,” highlighting the parallels between building design and software design." %}
+{% include figure.html url="/images/ch3/c3-s1-5-slate-do-you-see-a-pattern.png" alt="Slate: The Enduring Influence of Architect Christopher Alexander" description="‘Do You See a Pattern?’, published by Slate, highlights the impact Christopher Alexander’s thinking has had on software design and user interface design." %}

 Slate highlights the widespread impact of ‘A Pattern Language’ in an excellent article from 2009, titled [‘Do You See a Pattern?’](https://slate.com/culture/2009/12/the-enduring-influence-of-architect-christopher-alexander-author-of-a-pattern-language.html), which explores Alexander’s enduring influence: